Stash Review - Read Before You Download Stash Invest App

 What Is Stash?

-Upon signing up online, the app will ask you to answer a few questions about yourself.
+Upon signing up, the app will ask you to answer a few questions about yourself.
 These are designed to give the app an idea of your financial situation, your outlook on investing and life, and your plans for the future.
-Then, the app will curate a customized portfolio to choose from, giving you investment options that suit not only your income but also your values and goals.
-For a limited time, signing up for Stash includes a free $5 bonus.
+Then, the app will curate a customized portfolio to choose from, giving you investment options that suit not only your income but also your values.

 Stash also serves to teach and guide its users, offering tons of in-app educational content.
 Of course, even this content is tailored to your own investing profile, allowing you to easily access topics that actually apply to you and your situation.

 Even if you’ve never invested a penny before, Stash wants to make sure that you are comfortable and confident in your new portfolio choices.
 This app couldn’t be easier to use.

 You can sign up for Stash on its iOS or Android app as well as on its website.
 In the initial registration process, you’re asked about your own investing style (or how you think you’ll be once you start).
 Are you a conservative investor who wants to play it safe, an aggressive one who doesn’t shy away from high-payout risks, or somewhere in between?

 In order to curate your investment recommendations, they’ll ask you questions about your income, total asset values, and when you plan to use the money you’ll be investing.
 You’ll also be asked to connect a funding source (i.e. a checking account) during the setup process, which you’ll then use to fund the account when you’re ready.
 They do not accept other forms of account funding.